I am always interested in discussing opportunities with motivated students and post-docs.

 Single-semester opportunities

-We are happy to consider work study and co-op students.
+We are happy to consider work study, USRO, and co-op students.
 Students enrolled in those programs should keep an eye out for ads at the appropriate times during the year.

 On occassion we have part-time technician positions available outside of these programs.
 When available, these positions will be advertised below.
 We do not work with students on a volunteer-basis.
 However, we occassionally invite students to participate in one-off field or lab events to "test out the waters".